Get your personal plan match in 2 minutes

 A Health Savings Account is a tax-advantaged account specifically for medical expenses.
 It provides three distinct tax benefits, sometimes called the "triple tax advantage":

-2026 HSA contribution limits are $4,150 for individual coverage and $8,300 for family coverage.
+2026 HSA contribution limits used on this site are $4,300 for individual coverage and $8,550 for family coverage (aligned with our HSA-compatible answer page).
 If you are 55 or older, you can contribute an additional $1,000 catch-up.
+The full rules — qualifying expenses, contribution deadlines, and what happens if you lose HDHP coverage mid-year — are spelled out in IRS Publication 969.
 No other account in the US tax code offers all three tax benefits.
 A 401(k) is tax-deductible going in but taxed on withdrawal.
 A Roth IRA is tax-free on withdrawal but not deductible going in.
 An HSA gets both — plus tax-free growth.

 The catch: to contribute to an HSA, you must be enrolled in a High Deductible Health Plan (HDHP).
 For 2026, an HDHP must have a minimum deductible of $1,650 (individual) or $3,300 (family).
+IRS Publication 969 also sets the out-of-pocket maximums ($8,300 individual / $16,600 family) that an HDHP must not exceed for HSA eligibility.
 This is where health sharing plans enter the picture.

 Can You Use an HSA with Health Sharing?

 Technically, a health sharing plan alone does not qualify as an HDHP because it is not insurance.
+The NAIC notes that health sharing ministries are explicitly not insurance and are not subject to state insurance regulations.
 The IRS requires enrollment in a qualifying HDHP to contribute to an HSA.
 However, some health sharing plans have found a creative solution: they bundle a Minimum Essential Coverage (MEC) insurance plan with the health sharing membership.

 The MEC component is an actual insurance product that satisfies the HDHP requirement for HSA eligibility.
 It typically covers preventive care (as required by the ACA).
 The health sharing component covers everything else — emergencies, surgery, hospitalization, and so on.
 Together, they give you HSA eligibility at a fraction of the cost of a traditional HDHP plan.